Ah, the summer! Winter is lovely, but honestly, who can resist a good and wonderful summer?

 Boutique-hop through trendy Södermalm and enjoy Fika (loosely translated from Swedish to mean a coffee break) while lingering at one of the neighborhood’s chic outdoor cafes.

-History lovers will enjoy Skansen, an outdoor living history museum where visitors experience Swedish history in a very unique manner.
+History lovers will enjoy Skansen, an outdoor living history museum where visitors experience Swedish history in a unique manner.

 Finally, if you’re visiting during the summer, a cruise through Stockholm’s archipelago of 30,000 islands is an absolute must.